Donate Your Excess Breast Milk

 Our donors meet the following basic requirements:

 In good health and able to breastfeed, with a surplus of milk.

-No use of nicotine products or regular use of milk enhancing herbs, including fenugreek or blessed thistle.
+No use of nicotine products or use of milk enhancing drugs.

 Minimal use of medications.
 Call and we’ll help determine whether a medication is safe for milk donation.